When my two favorite seasons – grilling season and berry season – combine, you get Grilled Chicken with a delicious Blackberry BBQ Sauce!

 Make sure to always use a good digital thermometer so you make sure you cook your chicken to the perfect temperature and don’t overcook it (causing the dreaded dry overcooked chicken!).

-Watch us cooking this Grilled Chicken with Blackberry BBQ Sauce on live TV over at AM Northwest.
+Watch us make this Grilled Chicken with Blackberry BBQ Sauce on live TV over at AM Northwest.

 If you like this recipe we’d truly appreciate it if you would give this recipe a star review!
 And if you share any of your pics on Instagram use the hashtag #vindulge.
 We LOVE to see it when you cook our recipes.